 take the important stuff onboard

 It’s also wise to put a first aid kit together and carry it with you on board.
 This should contain plasters and bandages, pain relief medication, antiseptic cream or wipes, adhesive tape and sterile dressings.
-Fill your child’s changing bag with nappies, vests, wipes and toys to keep them occupied during the journey.
+Fill your child’s changing bag with nappies, vests, wipes and plane toys to keep them occupied during the journey.
 If your child has a favourite teddy or a blanket they can’t sleep without, double-check the bag before you leave to make sure you have it with you.

 Make a packing list